12 Top-Rated Things to Do in Coconut Creek, FL

-While the nearest beach is about half an hour east of town, travelers will be well and truly entertained with a slew of fun things to do in Coconut Creek.
-They won’t even miss the ocean!
+While the nearest beach is about half an hour east of town, travelers will be well and truly entertained with a good variety of places to visit in Coconut Creek.
+They won't even miss the ocean!

-The city has been dubbed “Butterfly Capital of the World” in homage to its star tourist attraction, Butterfly World, which houses thousands of butterflies in eye-catching aviaries.
-Watching beautiful insects flutter around isn’t the only way to stay busy.
+Coconut Creek has been dubbed "Butterfly Capital of the World" in homage to its star tourist attraction, Butterfly World, which houses thousands of butterflies in eye-catching aviaries.
+Looking for excitement?
+Don't worry!
+Watching beautiful insects flutter around isn't the only way to stay busy.

-From wandering thorough nature reserves to flexing their shopping muscles to racing through giant playgrounds, there’s something to keep everyone entertained while visiting this sweet spot.
+From wandering thorough nature reserves to flexing their shopping muscles to racing through giant playgrounds, there's something to keep tourists of all ages entertained while visiting this sweet spot on Florida's East Coast.

 Plan your sightseeing and find the best places to visit with our list of the top things to do in Coconut Creek.